 The actual DNS filtering part of the operation occurs when a browser has sent a request to access the content of a website and the website replies.
-At this point the Internet filter compares the website´s IP address against its database(s) and configuration to ensure the user is allowed to access the website.
+At this point the DNS filter compares the website´s IP address against its database(s) and configuration to ensure the user is allowed to access the website.
 If not, a message is displayed on the screen of the user´s device explaining why.

-That depends on how the filter has been configured.
+That depends on how the DNS filter has been configured.
 By default, most DNS filtering services provide a level of protection against malware, while more advanced DNS filtering services also block phishing websites and vulnerable websites that have been exploited to harbor viruses, spyware, adware, browser hijacking software, and ransomware.

 Cloud-Based DNS Filtering from WebTitan

 Cloud-based DNS filtering is the most convenient way for businesses to protect their networks and their users from malware, ransomware, phishing, and online content that could be a barrier to productivity in the workplace.
-Cloud-based services are quick to implement – requiring a simple redirection of the Domain Name Server – and easy to manage via a web-based administrative portal.
+DNS Filter services are quick to implement – requiring a simple redirection of the Domain Name Server – and easy to manage via a web-based administrative portal.

 WebTitan´s cloud-based DNS filtering service is WebTitan Cloud – a versatile and universally scalable DNS filter that is suitable for businesses of all sizes, educational institutions, and public Wi-Fi providers who want to give customers a secure browsing experience.
 WebTitan Cloud is extremely versatile and enables system administrators to apply web browsing policies by time, bandwidth, or application.